tweag/credential-helper/README.md

 - `.urls[].path`: Path of the url.
 Matches any path when empty and uses globbing otherwise (a `*` matches any characters).
 - `.urls[].helper`: Helper to use for this url.
 Can be one of `s3`, `gcs`, `github`, `oci` or `null`.
 - `.urls[].config`: Optional helper-specific configuration.
 Refer to the documentation of the chosen helper for more information.
+- `.urls[].config.lookup_chain`: Most helpers support configurable sources for secrets.
+Consult [the documenation on lookup chains][lookup_chain] for more information.

 ### Example